lucaslew/whitespace/README.md

 External URL
 ------------
 You can also use our theme to set up a [Linklog](http://en.wikipedia.org/wiki/Linklog)!
-To publish a link post, just add `external-url` variable in the YAML section (the header) of your post.
+To publish a link post, just add the `external-url` variable to the YAML section (the header) of your post - and specify a valid URL.

     ---
     layout: post